 What are these books?

-Some (such as Metis Legacy) are bibliographies - lists of books on different Metis subjects.
+Some (such as Metis Legacy and Metis Legacy Volume II) are bibliographies - lists of books on different Metis subjects.
 Bibliographies may be a valuable source of information for researchers.
-Sometimes, if you find a book or journal article on your topic, you may want to have a look at the Bibliography (or Reference List) for that particular book or article - you may find useful materials you would not have found otherwise.
+Sometimes, if you find a book or journal article on your topic, you may want to have a look at the Bibliography (or Reference List) within that particular book or article - you may find useful materials you would not have found otherwise.

 Others indicate you might want to consider a variety of terms for your research.
 The Historical Development of Aboriginal Political Organizations makes no reference to Metis in the title, but it DOES contain Metis references.
 In this case, the term Aboriginal includes Metis.